Aubrey Levin: Early release from prison

 In 2016, CBC obtained information that the Parole Board of Canada had granted Levin day parole.
 By March 2016 he was living in a halfway house.
 The 76-year-old had requested full pardon.
 Levin told the Parole Board that the "victims lied and that the police and the courts...had it in for [him]".
 Assessments included a "scathing" psychological evaluation, and statements that Levin appeared to "have little concern for [his] victims, that he was "manipulative" and presented himself as "victim of the system."
 Levin denied that he had "any sexual motive or basis for your sexual offences" and that he was not "aware that what he was doing was a criminal act in Canada as it's allowed in his home country of South Africa."

 On 1 February 2023, Levin applied for release from sex offender registration.
 Then aged 84, elderly, infirm, cognitively impaired, and allegedly unable to meet the physical registration requirements, Levin then of Vancouver was granted early termination when the Crown did not oppose.

+Death

+Levin died in Toronto on 18 December 2025, his 87th birthday.
+He had been suffering from advanced Alzheimer's disease.
+His death was not publicly announced until September 2026.